Three Month Intensive – Ceramics Professionalisation Course

-The course will be run and taught by Corrie Bain, a well-known international ceramic artist from Britain with 30 years of experience in ceramics education and unique teaching methodology.
+The course will be run and taught by Corrie Bain, a well-known international ceramic artist from Britain with more than 30 years of experience in ceramics education and unique teaching methodology.
 Corrie is an award-winning graduate of Edinburgh College of Art and Alfred University in New York (2003) and is an active ceramic artist.
 She founded her first school in Greece in 2004, and has since then taught workshops in 11 different countries.
 She frequently participates in residencies, symposiums and exhibitions world-wide, studied with Korean masters between 2007-2009 and has travelled extensively throughout China, Thailand, and Japan researching Oriental ceramics.
 In 2018 she exhibited in Faenza in Italy, the London Design Fair, and Handmade in Britain at Kew Gardens.
-In 2019 she is selected as one of 302 artists to lead the Gyeonggi International Ceramics Biennale in Korea, and exhibited and demonstrate her making methods at The Chelsea flower Show Artisan studios, in London.
-She recently won Third Prize for the piece Blue Cycus Llamelae at the Alcora Museum’s International Biennale.
+In 2019 she is selected as one of 302 artists to lead the Gyeonggi International Ceramics Biennale in Korea, and exhibited and demonstrate her making methods at The Chelsea Flower Show Artisan studios, in London.
+She recently won Third Prize for the piece Blue Cycus Llamelae at the Alcora Museum’s CICA International Ceramics Competition.
 She has been nominated to be a member of the International Academy of Ceramics in 2019.
 Every two years she has an exhibition with the artists group ´The Diagonals´ who´s next exhibition will be held during the (IAC) International academy of Ceramics Congress in Lapland (Finland) in 2020.
-For the past 10 years she has lived in Barcelona where she teaches courses in porcelain, throwing, hand building, sculpture, glaze application, glaze formula and firing technology, texture, decoration, oriental and traditional teapots, and Korean Buncheong.
+For the past 10 years she has been living in Barcelona and worked as school manager.
+She now owns her own school in Poblenou, where she teaches courses in porcelain, throwing, hand building, sculpture, glaze application, glaze formula and firing technology, texture, decoration, oriental and traditional teapots, and Korean Buncheong.

 Throughout the course several excellent local and international practising ceramic artists will also be invited to give masterclasses, give talks about their work, live demos of their creative techniques and share their expertise about making a living as a ceramic artist.
 Students will also be assisted by our team of assistants throughout the course.